-While there is only one month left till the end of summer, and there has been tons of festivals I have not been able to go, I was able to catch see a wonderful representative of Japan’s summer at Kawagoe.
+While there is only one month left till the end of summer, and there were tons of festivals I have not been able to go, I was able to catch see a wonderful representative of Japan’s summer at Kawagoe.
 In fact, not one, but thousands of it.
 Wind chimes, or furin, are traditionally used to ward of evil in Japan, and are usually hung in shrines and temples during summer.
 Furin is one of Japan’s most characteristic symbols of summer, you can hear the enchanting tone of the bells in many temples, shops and houses during summer.
 Back in the ancient days, when aircons and electric fans are not yet invented, furin was a way for people to feel cool in the humid heat of summer, as the bells only ring when there is a breeze.

 Though I am not particularly religious, I have always felt a calm, soothing presence whenever I visit the temples and shrines in Japan, and this tranquil aura is further enhanced by the gentle, healing sound of the furin in summer.
 The glass wind chimes are also extremely lovely against a brilliant blue summer sky, and I do feel my spirits lifted whenever I catch a glimpse of these vividly coloured beauties.

 So when I found out about the “Enmusubi Furin” event in Hikawa shrine, I was determined to be visit the shrine.
 Just as well, the shrine is located in Kawagoe, known as the little Edo of Tokyo for its traditional charm, and I have never been to Kawagoe.

 All the ancient buildings and streets in Kawagoe are extremely well-preserved from the Edo period, a rarity in earthquake-prone Japan.
 You can get to Kawagoe in just over 30 minutes from Ikebukuro station in Tokyo, making it an ideal location for a day trip from Tokyo.